 During your voluntary work, you will contribute to a citizen science programme by recording bird species.
 You will record and build up a bird species list of the area and send the data to a South-African University.

 Many small mammals and carnivores are nocturnal and very secretive.
 To observe them, infra-red cameras are place throughout the property.
 Then the videos are stored and analysed.

 Alien plant control

 Alien plants are invasive and have no nutritive value for our animals.
 To keep the property as natural as possible we strive to eradicate all alien plants that take over natural grass.
-With the other volunteers, you will control the different plant species and remove the invasive ones either manually or using chemical treatments.
+With the other volunteers, you will control the different plant species and remove the invasive ones.

 Parasites are natural but can be dangerous.
 You will create and maintain trapped troughs to fight against ticks, the most problematic parasite.
 Animals necks will dip into tick poison as they feed into the device.